 First up is the grill itself.
 For versatility and price, the best all-arounder is still the classic Weber kettle grill.
 It easily handles burgers, hot dogs, and steaks, plus it has enough grill space for 2-zone cooking so you can grill-roast the Thanksgiving turkey and free up oven space in the kitchen.
 Add a Slow N Sear, one of our favorite accessories, and you can also turn out some serious barbecue from your kettle grill—from pulled pork and smoky ribs to tender beef brisket.
 While you can’t beat the low price of a kettle grill, if you want to go all out on a high quality charcoal grill, check out the Portable Kitchen PK 360.
 It is pricier than the Weber, but its solid aluminum construction makes it more durable, and its deep oval shape and 4-way venting system make 2-zone cooking even easier.

 For the charcoal itself, you might be tempted to buy lump charcoal because it looks like real wood, which it is!
 But most barbecue pros swear by briquets, and for most charcoal grilling, we have to agree.
 Briqs are cheaper, last longer, and deliver more consistent heat than lump charcoal.
+Go for briqs.
 Want smoke flavor?
 Pick up some wood chips or chunks and toss those onto the hot coals.

 Now, we get to the fun part: starting a fire!
 Perhaps the biggest boon to charcoal grillers everywhere is a cheap little contraption called a chimney starter.
 Simplicity is its genius.
 A chimney starter is just a big metal cylinder with holes in it and a simple grate at the bottom.
 Wad up some newspaper in the bottom, load up the top with briquets, and then light the paper.
 Then watch it harness the power of convection heat.
 Air currents will quickly draw the heat and flames from the bottom to the top of the chimney, lighting the coals in about 15 minutes.
 Boom!
 The fire is ready.
 If you want to make charcoal grilling easier, buy a chimney and don’t look back.
 Weber makes a great a one.